 MKTG 770 explores the digital marketing environment from both a consumer and business perspective.
 The course provides an overview of various online business models and delves into digital advertising and social media marketing techniques and technologies.
 A mixture of case studies, guest speakers and assignments, including one that uses real advertising data, translates theory into practice.
 It is recommended that students enrolling in the course be comfortable using Excel and are knowledgeable in applying regression analysis techniques.
 Students who would prefer a less technical course may wish to take MKTG 727, Digital Marketing and Electronic Commerce, a half cu course offered by the department.

 Prerequisites: MKTG 611, and one of the following: MKTG 612 or MKTG 613

 Other Information: Students may not take both MKTG 770 and the half semester version of this course, MKTG 727 for credit.
 This course replaces experimental course MKTG 730x.

-MKTG771 - MODELS FOR MKTG STRATEGY (Course Syllabus)
+MKTG771 - Models for Marketing Strategy (Course Syllabus)

 Prerequisites: Completion of: MKTG 611; and MKTG 612 or MKTG 613; basic calculus; exposure to basic statistical analysis, and some tolerance for expressing critical ideas in simple math.